symfony/symfony-docs/contributing/documentation/overview.rst

 ``upstream/3.1``.
 Not sure?
 That's ok!
 Just use the ``upstream/master`` branch.

 **Step 5.** Now make your changes in the documentation.
-Add, tweak, reword and even remove any content, but make sure that you comply with the :doc:`/contributing/documentation/standards`.
-Then, mark your contents as ready to be committed:
+Add, tweak, reword and even remove any content and do your best to comply with the :doc:`/contributing/documentation/standards`.
+Then commit your changes!

 .. code-block:: bash